gojo9753/webex-summarizer/README.md

 #### Search and Answer from Conversations

-Search messages and get AI-powered answers to questions about your conversations:
+Ask questions about your conversation history and get AI-powered answers:

 ```
-java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --file "path/to/conversation/file.json" --query "project status"
+java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --file "conversations/Project_Team.json" --question "What decisions were made in the last meeting?"
 ```

-Ask questions about a WebEx room directly:
+Search directly from a WebEx room without downloading first:

 ```
-java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --room ROOM_ID --question "When is the meeting scheduled?"
+java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --room ROOM_ID --question "What did we discuss on May 26th?"
 ```

 Advanced options: